 She discovered a passion for photography whilst studying at Cambridge Regional College for a BTEC National Diploma in General Art and Design.
 It became her focus, taking her to Nottingham Trent University where she completed a Higher National Diploma in photography and digital imaging.

 This was her first introduction to Photoshop.
-Later she got the opportunely to do work experience with News International at Wapping, London, were she learned how to retouch images for the Sun Newspaper and News of the World.
+Later she got the opportunely to do work experience with News International at Wapping, London, where she learned how to retouch images for the Sun Newspaper and News of the World.
 After completing this course Rebecca still wanted to learn more about photography and managed to join the second year of a degree course at Blackpool and the Fylde College, long recognised as the leading course for photography in England.
-This gave her a good understanding of large format cameras and studio lighting due entirely to the excellent levels equipment and support offered at the Clifton campus.
+This gave her a good understanding of large format cameras and studio lighting due entirely to the excellent levels of equipment and support offered at the Clifton campus.

 Rebecca since has since widened her photographic experience doing weddings, portraits of children, animals of many types and helping new businesses with promotional material.